 Scientific name: Eudyptes chrysolophus

-Depending on their breeding stage and gender, macaroni penguins weigh between 4 and 7 kgs, and stand at approximately 70cm tall.
+Macaroni penguins weigh from 4–7kg and stand approximately 70cm tall.
+Their size depends on their breeding stage and gender.
 Their longevity is not well known, but estimated at 20 years or more.

 Distribution and abundance

-Macaroni penguins have a circumpolar distribution, generally on sub-Antarctic islands, although one colony is known to exist on the Antarctic Peninsula.
+Macaroni penguins have a circumpolar distribution.
+They are generally found on sub-Antarctic islands, although one colony is known to exist on the Antarctic Peninsula.

 A huge colony is located near Cape Lockyer on Heard Island, a World Heritage protected area where the macaroni penguins build nest on surprisingly steep slopes.